 Also Known As: Szechuan (Sichuan) pepper, flower pepper, flower peppercorn, hot pepper, prickly ash, hua jiao.

 Below are some of the most popular recipes of Sichuan peppercorn:

 This recipe gets its name from the shoulder poles (“dan dan”) that noodle sellers used to carry all their goods, including their stoves, noodles and the secret sauce.
 There are many different ways of preparing Dan Dan Noodles: this recipe has a spicy meat sauce made with Sichuan preserved vegetable and ground pork, and leaves out the sesame paste found in many versions.

 Getting tired of using plain old salt to season your food?
 Sichuan peppercorn salt makes a spicy alternative.
 Feel free to improve upon the basic recipe by adding other types of peppercorns, such as black or pink peppercorns, to the mix.
-You can also vary made the peppercorn salt, try it in this recipe for Crispy Chicken Legs.

 The flavor in this popular seasoning comes from aromatic Sichuan pepper.
 Use it to add some zing to stir-fry dishes, dipping sauces or wherever your imagination takes you!